Glendessary |

 Sgurr Mor 1003m 8hrs 53mins

 A dawn chorus of cuckoos roused us from sleep but at 4am, it was a bit early to start.
 There was still time for some more snoozing.
-We were fully awake by 6am and had a brew, some breakfast, packed the unusually dry camping gear, prepared our packs and loaded the car before driving a kilometre to the car park at Strathan.
+We were fully awake by 6am and had a brew and some breakfast, packed the unusually dry camping gear, prepared our packs and loaded the car before driving a kilometre to the car park at Strathan.
 We started the walk at 7:45am on a day with little wind and bright skies.
 It was going to be a long and tough day.
 We had to be back to Strathan by 8pm if we were to get to Fort William by 9pm to meet Gregor who was coming up on the Glasgow bus.

 The first few kilometres past Glendessary and its collection of buildings including a new shooting lodge and fine new cottage made for interesting and easy walking.
 When we arrived at the cottage at Upper Glendessary, I crossed the stile behind the house to begin the uphill diversion but John called me back, the cottage was empty and we could follow the main track.
 It seemed a good idea but thereafter the path crossed a boggy meadow and brought us to a barely functional footbridge over the river Desarry and then into the conifer plantations.
 A group of three walkers had just left the A' Chuil bothy and were ahead of us.
-All heavily loaded for a walk through to Inverey.
+All of them were heavily loaded for a walk-through to Inverey.
 Our 20-litre daysacks seemed weightless as we passed them along the meandering riverside in what is a delightful if somewhat boggy trail.
 As we climbed up to join the path we should have taken from Upper Glendessary, the day's real climbing began.

 Just before the high point of the path at 314 metres, I found a faint path heading up a grassy ramp, my instinct is always to climb as soon as possible.
 After five minutes of wet ground, the path alighted onto a track which had recently been cut into the hillside and provided an easy route up the next 250 metres.
 We emerged on the wonderful terrace at 600 metres that sits below Garbh Chioch Mhor.
 I have camped here on two previous occasions and the views over Loch Ness and into Knoydart make it a very special place.
 Great folds of igneous intrusions are interspersed with short grass and dotted with pools of water.
 We were both enjoying the stroll and took some time to eat, drink and ablute before the serious stuff ahead.